tobeanunagba/alx_html_css/headphones/README.md

-created a headphones webpage for the Holberton-School---Headphone-compan
+created a headphones webpage for the Holberton-School---Headphone-company